N4L/Socterminal/README.md

 ## Requirements and Installation
  - [Python 3.x](https://www.python.org/)
  - Install all dependencies from the requirements.txt file. `pip install -r requirements.txt`
- - Launch the tool by navigating to the main directory, and executing with `python Sooty.py`, or simply `Sooty.py`
+ - Launch the tool by navigating to the main directory, and executing with `python Socterminal.py`, or simply `Socterminal.py`
- - Several API Keys are required to have full functionality with Sooty.
+ - Several API Keys are required to have full functionality with Socterminal.
 However, it will still function without these keys, just without the added functionality they provide.
 Links are found below:
    - [VirusTotal API Key](https://developers.virustotal.com/reference)
    - [URLScan.io API Key](https://urlscan.io/about-api/)
    - [AbuseIPDB API Key](https://www.abuseipdb.com/api)